1eco (1ECO) Price Reaches $0.63 on Major Exchanges

 1eco coin is an ERC-20 governance coin for the 1eco ecosystem.
 1eco coin are issued to decentralize ownership and governance of the 1eco ecosystem.
 Participants must stake 1eco coin to participate and influence in policy proposals and major policy decisions for the development of the 1eco ecosystem, and also participate in DID node operation to make the ecosystem run efficiently.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as 1eco directly using US dollars.
-Investors seeking to acquire 1eco should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase 1eco using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as 1eco directly using US dollars.
+Investors seeking to trade 1eco should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy 1eco using one of the exchanges listed above.

 Receive News & Updates for 1eco Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 1eco and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.